top of page

 None of this is obligation.

-And at some point, everyone finds the place
+And eventually everyone finds the place

 where their gift is needed —